 Sugarcreek - Baltic is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Sugarcreek - Baltic rank slightly lower than the national average.
-13.68% of adults 25 and older in Sugarcreek - Baltic have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Sugarcreek - Baltic are slightly less educated than the national average of 21.84% for the average city or town: 13.68% of adults in Sugarcreek - Baltic have a bachelor's degree or advanced degree

 The per capita income in Sugarcreek - Baltic in 2022 was $29,743, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $118,972 for a family of four.
 However, Sugarcreek - Baltic contains both very wealthy and poor people as well.